 - Grate the cheddar cheese, keeping aside approximately 40 grams to place on top of the scones before baking.160 grams cheddar cheese

-- Pour the milk into the flour mixture, using a fork, stir to make a rough dough.200 mL milk
+- Pour the milk into the flour mixture, using a fork, and stir to make a rough dough.200 mL milk

 Notes

 Nutrition information is an estimate.
 If scaling the recipe remember to scale your cook and bakeware accordingly.
 All temperatures stated are conventional, unless otherwise stated.
-As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Recipes tested in grams and at sea level.

 Mandi Koch says